The Secretary of State was asked—

-I might have a place a bit more faith in the Minister’s comments if one of her colleagues had not recently stood in exactly the same place and said, “There is no austerity.”
+I might have a bit more faith in the Minister’s comments if one of her colleagues had not recently stood in exactly the same place and said, “There is no austerity.”
 Is the Minister aware that the Scottish Government estimate that between 7,000 and 10,000 people in my constituency and elsewhere in Scotland stand to lose the work-related activity component of the allowances?
 That is a cut in income that people cannot afford.
 Will she undertake to speak to the Chancellor ahead of his Budget as a matter of urgency and ask him to reverse the cuts and stop punishing the poor and the disabled for this Government’s economic failures?

 Let me be absolutely clear about what we are trying to achieve here.
 Many people in Scotland and across our country who are recovering from health conditions or who have disabilities really want to work.
 We are doing everything that we can to provide them with tailored support, so that they can work and that they can play the full part in society that they want to play and that we want to enable them to do.

 Despite record employment, only one in every 100 people in the ESA work-related activity group leaves the benefit system each month.
 Will the Minister tell us what more she and the Department are doing to help those people into work?